AlfredsLapkovskis/MultimodalPlantClassifier/README.md

 ## Advancements in Agriculture: Multimodal Deep Learning for Enhanced Plant Identification
 #### Developing a Multi-organ Plant Classifier Using Multimodal Fusion Architecture Search

+##### Please also check our sample iOS app that utilizes the proposed model: https://github.com/AlfredsLapkovskis/MultimodalPlantClassifier-iOS

 # 1. Setup

 We used Python 3.11.5.